postfinance/propeller/README.md

 #### Exchange

 1. Detect the currently active user based on the values in HashiCorp Vault
-2. Update the password of the passive user
+2. Exchange the usernames of the active/passive user, update the password of the passive (now active) user
-3. Push the access information to a secret in HashiCorp Vault
+3. Push the updated access information to a secret in HashiCorp Vault
-4. Trigger an application rollout using ArgoCD, updating the active user
+4. Trigger an application rollout using ArgoCD, exchanging the active user
 5. Change the password of the (now) passive user
-6. Push the access information to another secret in HashiCorp Vault
+6. Push the updated access information again into a secret in HashiCorp Vault

 ##### Prerequisites